 Jon fully understands that food is often a hospice patient’s “last joy.”
 Knowing that each meal he serves could be the last for a patient sometimes weighs heavy on his mind, which is why he and his fellow kitchen colleagues try to be as accommodating as possible.
 “You can tell when someone makes something that they really care about,” he explains, “I never want to sacrifice quality for convenience.”
 The work is hard, but worth it for LeFebvre who says, “This is easily the best job I’ve ever had.
 I love this place.
 This is a second family to me now.”

-Jon LeFebvre is the Executive Chef at Regional Hospice and Palliative Care’s Center for Comfort Care & Healing.
+Jon LeFebvre is the Executive Chef at Regional Hospice’s Center for Comfort Care & Healing.
 When not providing comfort to hospice patients and their families through the gift of food, Jon is perfecting his barbecue recipe, which he created in the Center’s kitchen, hoping to establish “New England Style Barbecue” using local flavors as an inspiration.Learn more about our Center....